be-fe/iSlider/README.md

 #### unhold

-- The current scene to open gestures while unlocked
+- The current scene to open gestures, and trigger "unlocked" at the same time

 #### lock

-- Lock the current scene, disable sliceTo, slideNext, slidePrev method, while prohibiting gesture
+- Lock the current scene, disabled method of sliceTo, slideNext, slidePrev, while prohibiting gesture

 #### unlock